 Students also have the opportunity to complete an internship as part of their Criminal Justice program.
 Participating internship sponsors include local police and sheriff departments, the county district attorney’s office, Department of Probation, New York State Department of Corrections, local courts, and the Chautauqua County Victim/Witness program.

 While not required, students are strongly advised to complete a minor in a related discipline given the interdisciplinary characteristics of the Criminal Justice major.
 Please see this complete list of minors offered at Fredonia.

 Students who are pursuing the bachelor of arts degree must complete a minimum of 120 semester credit hours, including general education, major specific classes and electives.

-If you would like to contact a person to speak to you about Criminal Justice, please call or e-mail Dr. Brian Masciadrelli, Department of Sociocultural and Justice Sciences chair.
+If you would like to contact a person to speak to you about Criminal Justice, please call or e-mail Dr. Randolph Hohle, Department of Sociocultural and Justice Sciences chair.